autonomoussoftware/documentation/owners_manual/owners_manual.md

         liability under the SFA in relation to the content of prospectuses would not apply;

     c.
-You will not use MTN or Metronome to create a product regulated by the U.S. Commodity Futures Trading Commission, including creating futures contracts, swaps, or retail commodity transactions.
-You also acknowledge that the purchase of MTN is not intended to be, and is not marketed as, any form of option or swap transaction;
+You will not use MET or Metronome to create a product regulated by the U.S. Commodity Futures Trading Commission, including creating futures contracts, swaps, or retail commodity transactions.
+You also acknowledge that the purchase of MET is not intended to be, and is not marketed as, any form of option or swap transaction;

     d.
-You understand the technical and business matters relating to cryptographic tokens, token storage mechanisms (such as token wallets), and blockchain technology to understand MTN and to appreciate the risks and implications of using, purchasing and/or disposing of MTN;
+You understand the technical and business matters relating to cryptographic tokens, token storage mechanisms (such as token wallets), and blockchain technology to understand MET and to appreciate the risks and implications of using, purchasing and/or disposing of MET;

     e.
-You have obtained sufficient information about MTN to make an informed decision to purchase MTN and are not relying on any information other than that provided in the Owner's Manual in making the decision to purchase MTN;
+You have obtained sufficient information about MET to make an informed decision to purchase MET and are not relying on any information other than that provided in the Owner's Manual in making the decision to purchase MET;

     f.
-You understand that MTN confers only the right to use MTN as contemplated in the Owner's Manual.
-MTN confers no other rights of any form, including, but not limited to, any entity ownership, distribution, redemption, liquidation, proprietary
+You understand that MET confers only the right to use MET as contemplated in the Owner's Manual.
+MET confers no other rights of any form, including, but not limited to, any entity ownership, distribution, redemption, liquidation, proprietary
         (including any form of intellectual property), or financial or legal rights;

     g.
-You are purchasing MTN solely for the purpose of using MTN as contemplated in the Owner's Manual, being aware of the commercial risks associated with MTN.
-You are not purchasing MTN for any other purposes, including, but not limited to, any investment, speculative, or financial purpose;
+You are purchasing MET solely for the purpose of using MET as contemplated in the Owner's Manual, being aware of the commercial risks associated with MET.
+You are not purchasing MET for any other purposes, including, but not limited to, any investment, speculative, or financial purpose;

     h.
-Your purchase of MTN complies with applicable laws and regulations in your jurisdiction, including, but not limited to, (i) legal capacity and any requirement or restriction on the purchase of MTN, (ii) any foreign exchange or regulatory restrictions applicable to such purchase, and (iii) any governmental or other consents that may need to be obtained;
+Your purchase of MET complies with applicable laws and regulations in your jurisdiction, including, but not limited to, (i) legal capacity and any requirement or restriction on the purchase of MET, (ii) any foreign exchange or regulatory restrictions applicable to such purchase, and (iii) any governmental or other consents that may need to be obtained;

     i.
-You are solely responsible for any applicable tax obligations arising from your purchase or use of MTN;
+You are solely responsible for any applicable tax obligations arising from your purchase or use of MET;

     j.
-If you are purchasing MTN on behalf of an entity, you are authorized to agree to these Acknowledgments and Disclaimers on such entity's behalf;
+If you are purchasing MET on behalf of an entity, you are authorized to agree to these Acknowledgments and Disclaimers on such entity's behalf;

     k.
-You are not (i) a citizen or resident of a geographic area in which the acceptance of delivery of MTN is prohibited by applicable law, decree, regulation, treaty, or administrative act, (ii) a citizen or resident of, or located in, a geographic area that is subject to United Nations, European Union, U.S. or other sovereign country sanctions or embargoes, or (iii) an individual, or an individual employed by or associated with an entity, identified on the U.S.
+You are not (i) a citizen or resident of a geographic area in which the acceptance of delivery of MET is prohibited by applicable law, decree, regulation, treaty, or administrative act, (ii) a citizen or resident of, or located in, a geographic area that is subject to U.S. or other sovereign country sanctions or embargoes, or (iii) an individual, or an individual employed by or associated with an entity, identified on the U.S.
         Department of Commerce's Denied Persons or Entity List, the U.S.